DispatchMe/slate/source/index.html.md

 in_progress | The technician has arrived and has started the work complete | The appointment is finished canceled | The appointment has been canceled

+### Residual Status Behavior
+* If you *schedule* an appointment, its parent job's status will also change to "scheduled"
+* If you *cancel* a job, the status of all child appointments will change to "canceled"

 ## Create an Appointment